DougPA/xSDR6000/README.md

 ## Known Issues

 * Although the side area will open/close, many / all of the side panels are not yet implemented
+* CWX is not implemented
+* Tx Remote / Rx Remote (i.e. Opus) has issues
+* Memories are not fully implemented

 Please reports any bugs you observe to douglas.adams@me.com